firasuke/DOTSLASHLINUX/content/post/2017-09-09-The-Linux-Kernel-Configuration-Guide-Part-10.md

 Choice:     excluded [ ]

-Reason:     You can safely exclude this option as it's for intended for developers
+Reason:     You can safely exclude this option as it's for intended for developing
             and testing purposes.
 ```
 <h3>Bluetooth device drivers  ---></h3>